kyg0910/CI-iVAE/experiments/README.md

 This folder provides code to reproduce results in our paper.
 The code for simulation is written in python with dependency in Keras, mainly extended from the implementation code for pi-VAE [1].
-The code for simulation is written in python with dependency in pytorch.
+The code for real data analysis is written in python with dependency in pytorch.
 The code for image datasets is mainly extended from the implementation code for GIN [2].

 ## 1. Commands to reproduce experimental results
 #### 1.1.
 Simulation study